Monika Rosca: Career

-Rosca became an assistant professor, but left teaching to concentrate on aperformance career.
+Rosca became an assistant professor, but left teaching to concentrate on a performance career.
 She has appeared in concert in Poland, Germany, United Kingdom, France, Romania, Russia, Korea, Indonesia and India.

 She has won a number of international competitions, including the Rina Sala Gallo in Italy, Chamber Music and Karol Szymanowski Competitions in Łódź, 'Atheneum Piano Competition in Athens, Milosz Magin Piano Competition in Paris, and the Fryderyk Chopin International Competition in Poland.
 She frequently plays with the Fryderyk Chopin Society in Warsaw and Żelazowa Wola.
 In 1975 she received Czechoslovakian magazine's "Kvety" award.

 Current life

 She remains in touch with Tomasz Mędrzak, her co-star from In Desert and Wilderness.
 They appeared together on Wojciech Jagielski's television talk show in 2000 when discussions were underway regarding a possible remake of the film.